foambubble/foam-template/docs/how-to/get-started-with-vscode.md

 # Getting started with VsCode

-VsCode is an powerful text editor, hidden behind a simple interface.
+VsCode is a powerful text editor, hidden behind a simple interface.

 ## Keyboard shortcuts
 VsCode supports various **keyboard shortcuts**, the most important for us are: